DuarteSJ/NoteIST/REPORT.md

 This way we can guarantee that even if the user's computer is compromised he won't be able to see the notes unless he also has access to the user's password.

 **Storage and Trust Model for Keys:**
 - **Private Key of User**: Stored securely on the client side and protected by the user's master key.
-TODO: ???
-- **Public Key of User**: Stored on the server, accessible for key-sharing operations.
+- **Public Key of User**: Stored on the server, accessible for key-sharing operations and signature checking.
 - **Note Key**: Stored on the client, encrypted using the local master key for protection.
 - **Master Key**: Stored only in the memory of the client, derived from the user’s password and a salt.